joaogl/LeGame-Remake/README.md

 DONE
 ====
+- Fix the Menus not at 0, 0 coords.
 - Fix two menus open when game is running.
 (There was a focus problem)
 - Fixed all the Player positioning bugs in the tutorial.
 - Added A* search algorithm.